Unraveling Responsiveness of Chained BFT Consensus with Network Delay: Discussion

-\bheading{Considering more factors.} In order to analyze the worst-case scenario, we simplify the adversary's behaviors in the MDP modeling.
-For example, we assume the adversary coordinates all Byzantine nodes without network delay, which may not hold in dynamic and diverse network conditions.
-As a result, the system performance under attack scenarios may be overestimated.
+\bheading{Adversary coordination delay.} \yu{We simplify the adversary's behaviors in the MDP modeling to analyze the worst-case scenario.
+For example, we assume the adversary coordinates all Byzantine nodes without additional coordination delay, which may not hold in dynamic network conditions.
+Such coordination delay would reduce the adversary's feasible actions and weaken timing-sensitive attacks such as selective release.
+Thus, while the practical effect of a strategy may change under such constraints, our analytical results can still be interpreted as lower bounds on chain growth and commitment rate under the modeled strong adversary.}

+\bheading{Network delay distribution.} \yu{Real-world WANs may exhibit non-uniform delay distributions due to packet loss, routing changes, and heterogeneous links.
+Such delays may cause honest nodes to miss voting or view-change windows, while also making adversarial timing less predictable.
+They may change the exact values and variance of chain growth and commitment rate, but do not alter the protocol-level trends captured by our model.}

-\bheading{Considering defense.} We notice that some latest BFT protocols consider accountability and forensics support~\cite{sheng2021bft, ia-ccf}, in which honest nodes can detect certain attacks and identify Byzantine nodes.
-Thus, the attack may be mitigated due to the punishment.
-However, these defenses do not eliminate attacks, as attackers can still launch attacks if they operate within the punishment threshold or are indifferent to the penalties.
+\bheading{Defense mechanisms.} We notice that some latest BFT protocols consider accountability, forensics, and reputation support~\cite{sheng2021bft}, in which honest nodes can detect certain attacks and identify Byzantine nodes. \yt{Such defenses can mitigate attacks through punishment, but they are unlikely to fully eliminate the threat, since economically rational adversaries may operate below the slashing/reputation threshold or launch attacks intermittently, and attackers indifferent to penalties are unconstrained. }